TimeTap23/kolekt/docs/development/COMMERCIAL_SETUP.md

-# ThreadStorm Commercial Setup Guide
+# Kolekt Commercial Setup Guide

 ## 🚀 **Quick Start for Commercial Deployment**

-This guide will help you set up ThreadStorm for commercial deployment with all the necessary infrastructure and configurations.
+This guide will help you set up Kolekt for commercial deployment with all the necessary infrastructure and configurations.

 ## 📋 **Prerequisites**